front-end-intermediate/session-1/readme.md

 When the nav gets position fixed it no longer takes up space in the window so the content beneath it jumps upward (reflows).

-Take care of the jankey jump using offsetHeight to add padding equal to the height of the nav.
+Take care of this jankey jump using offsetHeight to add padding equal to the height of the nav.

 ```js